ramgoenka/Pixel/README.md

 All code is in the ``MainCode.py`` folder.
 Other folders are just to have chunks of code from the main file divided into categories.

-Please use the command `p;help` to learn more about the various commands the bot has as well as how to use it.
+Please use the command `p;help` in Discord to learn more about the various commands the bot has as well as how to use it.